-Here you can find a few further details about my academic work and writing, and a full listing of my publications.
+Here you can find a few further details about my academic work and writing.

 Ph.D., English.
 University of Massachusetts Amherst.
 2001.